-Planning always plays a vital role in any work or task.
-Because work without a plan can always lead to losing.
+Planning always plays a vital role in any work or task, because work without a plan can always lead to losing.
 In that way, marketing also needs complete planning and after that effective way to develop.

-Let learn, How can you develop your marketing plan effectively in 7 steps:
+Let learn, How you can develop your marketing plan effectively in 7 steps:

 - Define your Goals

 All starts with an objective or a goal.
 Suppose, you go to the bus stand and sit on any bus, but don’t know where to go.
 Then, what will happen?
 Of course, your whole journey will ruin.